chrissix666/Jellyfin-VideoOSD-CustomPlaybackSpeed-Menu/README.md

 Default/Vanilla ones are 11 speeds: 0.5, 0.75, 1, 1.25, 1.5, 1.75, 2, 2.5, 3, 3.5, 4

 Customizes the Jellyfin Web VideoOSD playback speed menu.
-**You can define your own speed list, add custom values, remove unwanted vanilla/default entries, and keep the menu sorted.**
+**You can define your own speed list, add custom values, remove unwanted vanilla/default entries.**

 Example speeds in the script & screenshot: 0.1, 0.25, 0.33, 0.5, 0.66, 0.75, 1, 1.25, 1.5, 1.75, 2, 2.5, 3, 3.5, 4, 5, 10